-MAF Biosecurity New Zealand has currently identified seven marine organisms which are listed on the unwanted organisms register.
-These are the:
+MAF Biosecurity New Zealand has currently identified seven marine organisms that are listed on the unwanted organisms register.
+These organisms are:

 - 1. Clubbed tunicate, Styela clava

 - 2. Northern Pacific seastar, Asterias amurensis

 - 3. European shore crab, Carcinus maenas

-- 4. Aquarium weed, Caulerpa taxifolia
+- 4. Green alga Caulerpa taxifolia

 - 5. Mediterranean fanworm, Sabella spallanzanii

-- 6. Chinese mitten crab.
-Eriocheir sinensis
+- 6. Chinese mitten crab, Eriocheir sinensis

 - 7. Asian Clam, Potamocorbula amurensis

 An additional three organisms have been identified that are not currently listed as unwanted organisms and are currently known to be established in New Zealand's coastal waters.
 Knowledge of changes in the distribution of these organisms is of interest for current and potential future management purposes.
 Within the survey design for the primary organisms, opportunities should be explored for detecting these secondary organisms.
-These organisms include:
+These organisms are:

-- 8. Asian Date Mussel, Musculista senhousia

-- 9. Eudistoma elongatum
+- 8. Asian Date Mussel, Musculista senhousia - 9.
+Australian droplet tunicate Eudistoma elongatum

-- 10. Didemnum sp.
-1

 Note: the target organism list may be subject to change by MAFBNZ during the course of the surveillance programmes.
+The colonial ascidian Didemnum sp. was originally included in the list of secondary target species but was removed at MAFBNZ's request in December 2008 (email from Brendan Gould, MAFBNZ, to Don Morrisey, NIWA).
 Inclusion of additional target species may be considered by MAFBNZ.